Nonlocality in Continuous-Variable Quantum Networks: Framework

 with respect to the settings specified by $\theta_1, \theta_2$ for a given state ${\rho_{AB}\otimes \rho_{BC}}$.
 Our goal is to maximize this expression over the measurement angles.
 The maximum value is given by,

 Note that the $q$-parameters associated with the pseudospin operators may be chosen by examining the structure of the state.
 Once the $q$ values are determined, the remaining task is to optimize over the measurement angles $(\theta_1, \theta_2)$.
-An alternative description of the optimization procedure based on correlation matrices is provided in Sec.~\ref{s6}.